 People Don’t Actually Want Money

 People don’t actually want money.
-They want what money can provide – products and they want services.
-Money is the middleman what stands between people and getting what they want.
+They want what money can provide.
+They want products and they want services.
+Money is the middleman which stands between people and getting what they want.
 We need to remove the disease of the middleman and its tensions so people can live free.

 Resource Based Economy (RBE)

-We need to evolve beyond Capitalism (and monetary systems in general) and use the far superior system which I shall talk about below which prevents all of the issues of Capitalism (and methods of exchange) and utilizes the benefits of technological advancements.
-The following two movements which have come into my research can explain and defined the problem and the solution very well, as well as provide examples much better than I can.
+We need to evolve beyond Capitalism (and monetary systems in general) to use the far superior system which I shall talk about below which prevents all of the issues of Capitalism (and methods of exchange) while utilizing the benefits of technological advancements.
+The following two movements which have come into my research can explain and define the problem and the solution very well, as well as provide examples much better than I can.
 My mind is blown!